imnltsa/ios15tether/README.md

 iBoot Key: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-A good reminder of the device & version combination is to write the device identifier and build identifier in your note, so you should do something like replacing:
+A good reminder of the device & version combination is to write the device identifier and build identifier in your note, so you should do something like replacing

 ```
 Firmware keys:
 ```

-with:
+with

 ```
 Firmware keys for J120AP 19H12: